vanderhoornm/android-MythTV-Leanfront/README.md

-# MythTV leanfront: Android TV frontend for MythTV
+# MythTV Leanback Frontend (leanfront): Android TV frontend for MythTV

 Leanfront is a frontend for MythTV that runs on Android TV and Amazon Fire TV devices.
 Leanfront supports playback of recordings and videos from MythTV.
 It can also schedule recordings using voice search or a program guide, and search for recordings or videos using voice.